smile13241324/spacemacs-InstallerAndConfig/README.md

 In addition to the installer script you can also find:
 * GTD templates for all mentioned file types from "Getting things done second edition", including a projectFile, inbox, calendar, reference, Next task...
 When you start emacs, org-mode is already preconfigured to work with the files.
 * A preconfigured Spacemacs Docker container based on Manjaro Linux.
 It contains only Spacemacs running as a separate user and the packages installed by the installer script.
 The Spacemacs user's home is persisted in a Docker volume to allow local package installation and caching to work as expected.
-To run Spacemacs execute the provided startEmacsDocker<OS>.sh.
-On linux Spacemacs will be started in your local X server session.
-In Windows an SSH connection is necessary for which a one time public key setup must be executed manually.
-Please refer to the start script for detailed instructions.
+To run Spacemacs execute the provided startEmacsDockerWsl2.sh.

 Notice that to get a fullfledged ide a one time setup must be done including:
 * configuring your git identity